Meet Our Dedicated Research Team

 Hughes Lab

-Update July 2025: the lab has moved to Yale School of Medicine.
+Update July 2025: the lab has moved to Yale.
 Come visit us in New Haven!

 Current Members